mirzaipatrik/Bayesian_HMM/README.md

 This project can be used to perform Bayesian parameter estimation of hidden Markov models.
 A brief introduction to the different functions are given below.
 Some applications include:

-- Estimation of the mean and variance of the different states
+- Estimation of the mean and the variance of the different states
 - Use posterior draws from the latent state sequence to estimate the time point for a regime change in data